How Design Can Improve Ecommerce Store Sales and Brand Trust

 Your color scheme is a set of colors, 2 or more, that help set the vibe for your store.
 One is your primary color and the other is your secondary color.
 Both colors should be monochromatic so they can work as the foundation and background for product photos and any videos you add.

 On top of these two colors, it’s a good idea to have a 3rd color that’s bright and striking that works as an accent to highlight buttons or links on your page.
+Make sure the colors you choose are accessible and ADA compliant.

 Typography is the style or design of text which helps communicate the emotion of your brand.